-You can also Choose View > Zoom > Window from the pull-down menu or type the command: $Z \downarrow W \downarrow$.
+You can also choose View \rightarrow Zoom \rightarrow Window from the pull-down menu or type the command: Z, W,.

 - 3. The Command window displays the First corner: prompt.
 Look at the top image of Figure 1.10.
-Move the crosshair cursor to a location similar to the one shown in the figure, then left-click the mouse.
+Move the crosshair cursor to a location similar to the one shown in the figure; then left-click the mouse.
 Move the cursor and the rectangle appears, with one corner fixed on the point you just picked, while the other corner follows the cursor. - 4.
 The Command window now displays the Specify first corner: and Specify opposite corner: prompts.
-Position the other corner of the window so it encloses the handle of the nozzle, as shown in the top image of Figure 1.10, and press the mouse/pick button.
+Position the other corner of the window so it encloses the handle of the nozzle, as shown in the top image of Figure 1.10, and left-click the mouse again.
 The handle enlarges to fill the screen (see the bottom image of Figure 1.10).